travisjneuman/travisjneuman.com/README.txt

 A Pen created at CodePen.io.
-You can find this one at http://codepen.io/clintabrown/pen/yoFcC.
+You can find this one at http://codepen.io/Fahrek/pen/zNdmjd.

- Based on the Dribbble shot Timeline by Gabe Abadilla - http://dribbble.com/shots/562262-Timeline